AleoNet/snarkOS/network/documentation/network_messages/get_sync.md

-A request for novel block hashes.
+A request for knowledge of specified block locator hashes.

+### Message Name

+`getsync`

 ### Payload